What every Canadian investor needs to know today

 On Monday, the G7 condemned North Korea's latest test, while the White House again said all options are on the table in dealing with the situation.
 However, on Tuesday, Russian President Vladimir Putin warned that threats of military action against North Korea could trigger a "global catastrophe."

-In Canada, Canadian Natural Resources and Cenovus shares could see some action after Canadian Natural said it was buying Cenovus' Pelican Lake assets for about $975-milllion.

-Also on Bay Street, Hudson's Bay could also get some attention.
-On Monday, the retailer said its commitment to Europe is "rock solid" as it opened its first outlets in the Netherlands.
+In Canada, Hudson's Bay shares slipped after the retailer said Monday that its commitment to Europe is "rock solid" as it opened its first outlets in the Netherlands.
 That comes as activist investor Jonathan Litt asked HBC to look at a number of options to shore up operations, including going private and monetizing its real estate assets.
 HBC reports its latest results after the close of trading Tuesday.

 On Wall Street, traders will hear remarks from three separate Federal Reserve officials.
 BMO chief economist Douglas Porter notes a total of seven Fed officials step up to the podium this week.